marcoagostinelli/eCommerceProject/User_Guide.md

 Step 2.
 Select an item you wish to add to Wishlist

 Step 3.
-Select “Add to Wishlist”
+Select â€œAdd to Wishlistâ€

 The product will now be added to your Wishlist.